Multicolour/javascript-sdk/README.md

     // Where to write the SDK to.
     destination: `${__dirname}/content/frontend/build/api_sdk`,

-    // The module name that is exported.
+    // The module name that is exported to in ES5.
+Requires es5: true
-    module_name: "API_SDK"
+    module_name: "API_SDK",

+    // Bundle the API into an ES5 UMD module.
+    es5: true
   }
   ...
 }